 Makes a nice large batch and it lasts a long time.
 I made a batch and sent with my kids to deliver to their cousins yesterday.

-Char's Shoo Fly cake recipe?
+Speaking of recipes did anyone else try Char's Shoo Fly cake recipe?
 I made it over the weekend and it was wonderful.
 Tastes just like Shoo fly pie - yum!
 If you've never had Shoo Fly pie, it's an Amish recipe using only a few ingredients, molasses being the star of the show.
 When I make it again I will add 1 teaspoon of salt.
 Thanks Char.

 ~Ann